Chem284Materials/Assembly-and-SIMD/README.md

     return 0;
 }
 ```
-Paste the code into the [godbolt.com](https://godbolt.org/) C++ source text editor and see what the assembly looks like.
+Paste the code into the [godbolt.com](https://godbolt.org/) C++ source text editor and see what the assembly looks like, use the `x86-64 gcc 15.2` compiler.
 Do the instructions and data types make sense?
 Hover over each instruction to get an idea of what is going on and hovering over the C++ source code will highlight the corresponding regions in the assembly compilers.

 1) Now use the optimization flag for C++ `-O1` in the compiler options.
 What does the assembly look like now?
 Whats going on here?
 2) Now try `-O2` as the compiler optimization option.
 What changes?